 The last couple of years were intense for Magento.
 By Q3 of 2018 Magento had already had its own cloud solution — Magento Commerce Cloud, its own B2B solution, and ultimate business intelligence tool — Magento BI.

-Being acquired by Adobe earlier this year, Magento also announced even more products and integrations: Magento Payments (the all-in-one solution that integrates Braintree Payments, PayPal Checkout, and Signifyd fraud protection technologies into Magento), integration with Google Ads and integrations with Adobe Marketing Cloud and Adobe Sensei.
+Having been acquired by Adobe earlier this year, Magento also announced even more products and integrations: Magento Payments (the all-in-one solution that integrates Braintree Payments, PayPal Checkout, and Signifyd fraud protection technologies into Magento), integration with Google Ads and integrations with Adobe Marketing Cloud and Adobe Sensei.
 These are huge.

 But there is one more important thing that MSI brings into the Magento ecosystem.
 Being Core Bundled Extension (CBE), MSI is the first Magento product that fully incorporates Feature Driven Development approach.
 Add Continuous Delivery and Service Isolation (one of the main architectural achievements of the MSI) and you will get a product that is easy to develop and deliver to merchants and which does not depend on Magento versioning system, so can be updated and improved at any time.